-It is expected that children will respond to verbal feedback in purple pen (or pencil as they begin to use this strategy in the second half of year 1).
+It is expected that children will respond to verbal feedback in purple pen.

-4.4 Whole Class Feedback
+4.3 Whole Class Feedback

 Whole class feedback is a useful tool for addressing common misconceptions and mistakes, or general points for improvement relevant to groups of children or the whole class.
 It replaces individual written comments that are ineffective and time consuming.
 During lessons, or during a post-lesson review of books, the teacher will identify common misconceptions or general points for improvement relevant to groups of children or the whole class.
 They will then address these during mini-plenaries, if the point has been identified during the lesson, or at the start of the next lesson if identified during a post-lesson review of books.
-Teachers must take care when using this approach to ensure that this does not ever cause a child to feel humiliated or embarrassed about their work, whole class feedback should always be a collaborative and positive approach for all.
-In selecting this strategy, we have drawn on the work of educational assessment author and advisor Daisy Christodoulou, who writes:
+In selecting this strategy, we have drawn on the work of Daisy Christodoulou who writes: